wxllow/wxllow/README.md

 Teenage girl with an interest for programming, Linux, & security.

-I code mainly in Python, Go, and JavaScript and also am learning C and C++ :)
+I code mainly in Python, Rust, JavaScript, & TypeScript :)

 ### Currently working on